ShadovvMoon/iLabServiceBroker/README.md

 ```
 node index.js

-Navigate to localhost:8080 in your browser.
+For the broker, navigate to localhost:8080 in your browser.
 Default admin login
 Username: admin
 Password: password

+For the agent, complete the config.js file.
+You will need to authorise the agent in the broker admin utility.
 ```